Thursday, 1 January 2026

 Naomis books are nothing like the standard ‘child-care’ books with their bullet-points signalling advice to mothers.
 Nor do they resemble the pseudo-scientific tomes which often state general theories about mothers and babies without evidence.
 Indeed, she frequently disproved such general theories by the correct scientific method of producing counter-examples, easily discovered by simply listening to what mothers reported.

 Naomi had been one of the first intake of fifty students at the newly founded University of Sussex in 1961.
+She was the only student to take the course in existentialism.
 Her degrees were in history and for her thesis she had undertaken research on the seventeenth-century Jansenist theologian Martin de Barcos.
 As Professor Richard Smith (see below) pointed out, What Mothers Do must surely be the first ‘child-care book to acknowledge a debt to the ancient Greek historian Thucydides.
-Naomi wrote:

 From his [Thucydides] disciplined writing I learned how important it is to listen to a variety of discordant voices – and to be especially careful not to distort them, not to reduce them to one uniform harmonious choir.

-Her books are truly historical and scientific because of their careful sustained presentation of accounts by mothers which she elicited phenomenologically over thirty-five years just by providing a setting and inviting mothers to talk to each other spontaneously in her weekly Mothers Talking meetings.
+Her books are truly historical and scientific because of their careful sustained presentation of accounts by mothers which she elicited phenomenologically over thirty-five years just by providing a setting and inviting mothers to talk to each other and to her spontaneously in her weekly Mothers Talking meetings.

 She never made audio-recordings of these meetings.
 She relied entirely on her exact memories of significant passages which she found she was recalling verbatim after the meetings and wrote down.
 She had developed the skill of writing what she had heard verbatim from her earliest days as a little girl at school, when she was fascinated by what her classmates said in play and conversation.
 Mothers sometimes recognized when they had been quoted.
 No mother ever objected or said that she had been misquoted.